nylas/nylas-ruby/README.md

 #### Enumerator methods

 Every object API object has an `each` method which returns an `Enumerator` if you don't pass it a block.
-This allows you to do leverage all that Ruby's `Enumerable` has to offer.
+This allows you to leverage all that Ruby's `Enumerable` has to offer.
 For example, this is the previous example rewritten to use an `Enumerator`:

 ```ruby